 Use the cmapplyconf command to apply the changes to the configuration and send the new configuration file to all cluster nodes.
-By using the -A or -R options, you can reduce the response time for this command as well.
 Syntax for the options with cmapplyconf is the same as given for the cmcheckconf command above.

 If you are deleting from the cluster a volume group that is currently activated by a package, the configuration will be changed but the deletion will not take effect until the package is halted; thereafter, the package will no longer be able to run without further modification, such as removing the volume group from the package control script.